dcbw/cni/SPEC.md

 When executing a plugin list, the runtime MUST replace the `name` and `cniVersion` fields in each individual network configuration in the list with the `name` and `cniVersion` field of the list itself.
 This ensures that the name and CNI version is the same for all plugin executions in the list, preventing versioning conflicts between plugins.
 The runtime may also pass capability-based keys as a map in the top-level `runtimeConfig` key of the plugin's config JSON if a plugin advertises it supports a specific capability via the `capabilities` key of its network configuration.
 The key passed in `runtimeConfig` MUST match the name of the specific capability from the `capabilities` key of the plugins network configuration.
 See CONVENTIONS.md for more information on capabilities and how they are sent to plugins via the `runtimeConfig` key.

-For the ADD action, the runtime MUST also add a `prevResult` field to the configuration JSON of any plugin after the first one, which MUST be the Result of the previous plugin (if any) in JSON format ([see below](#network-configuration-list-runtime-examples)).
+For the `ADD` and `GET` actions, the runtime MUST also add a `prevResult` field to the configuration JSON of any plugin after the first one, which MUST be the Result of the previous plugin (if any) in JSON format ([see below](#network-configuration-list-runtime-examples)).
-For the ADD action, plugins SHOULD echo the contents of the `prevResult` field to their stdout to allow subsequent plugins (and the runtime) to receive the result, unless they wish to modify or suppress a previous result.
+For the `ADD` and `GET` actions, plugins SHOULD echo the contents of the `prevResult` field to their stdout to allow subsequent plugins (and the runtime) to receive the result, unless they wish to modify or suppress a previous result.
 Plugins are allowed to modify or suppress all or part of a `prevResult`.
 However, plugins that support a version of the CNI specification that includes the `prevResult` field MUST handle `prevResult` by either passing it through, modifying it, or suppressing it explicitly.
 It is a violation of this specification to be unaware of the `prevResult` field.